How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 Setting and Population

-Describe your implementation site specifically: unit type, bed count, patient population characteristics, staffing ratios, current practice protocols, and any institutional history relevant to your topic.
-Identify the target population precisely — “adult patients aged 18 and older admitted to a 24-bed general medical ICU at a 350-bed community hospital in the southeastern United States” — and the sample size if applicable.
-General descriptions (“a hospital”) are insufficient and suggest you have not secured a site.
+Describe your implementation site specifically: unit type, bed count, patient population characteristics, staffing ratios, current practice protocols.
+Identify the target population precisely — “adult patients aged 18 and older admitted to a 24-bed general medical ICU at a 350-bed community hospital.”
+General descriptions are insufficient and suggest you have not secured a site.

 2